iulian-rusu/mregex/README.md

 More examples can be found in the `example/` directory.

 ## Syntax
-Currently, the following syntax features are supported:
+Below is a complete list of the supported syntax constructs:

 |      **Syntax**       |                                     **Effect**                                     |
 |:---------------------:|:----------------------------------------------------------------------------------:|